 ORKNEY AT DAWN - BIRDSONG

-Listen to Track One here, complete with a slideshow of Fiona's Orkney photos:
+Listen to Track One here, complete with a slideshow of my Orkney photographs:

 REVIEW BY TIME DEAN:

 For the last couple of evenings, I’ve counted my blessings.
 Pulling down the blinds at 6pm, I took to a comfy chair, closed my eyes and listened to ‘Orkney at Dawn’.
 Immediately the present was banished and I was transported to a timeless summer dawn and the sound of Orkney’s birds.